omatheusmesmo/notifications-module/README.md

 # Notification Module

 This project implements a **Notification Module** that demonstrates the use of **Factory Method** and **Strategy** design patterns.
-It provides a simple system to handle different types of notifications (Email, SMS, Push Notification) using these patterns.
+It provides a simple system to handle different types of notifications (Email, WhatsApp, Push Notification) using these patterns.

 ## Design Patterns Used

 ### 1. **Factory Method Pattern**
 The **Factory Method** pattern is used to create instances of different notification types.
-The `NotificationFactory` class is responsible for creating the appropriate `NotificationStrategy` based on the provided input.
+Each notification type has its own factory class that extends the `NotificationFactoryMethod` abstract class.

 ### 2. **Strategy Pattern**
-The **Strategy** pattern is used to define a family of algorithms for sending notifications.
-The `NotificationStrategy` interface is implemented by various strategies (Email, SMS, Push) that define how notifications are sent.
+The **Strategy** pattern is used to define a family of algorithms for sending notifications based on their priority.
+The `NotificationPriorityStrategy` interface is implemented by various strategies (Low, Medium, High) that define how notifications are sent.

 ## Project Structure